The Feelings Habit Animal Quiz is from the Mindfulness and Self-Compassion Workbook for Kids.

 If you didn’t yet take the 6-question Feelings Habit Animal quiz, I’d invite you to do so now.
 Answer the questions as you would have when you were a child, and discover your childhood feelings habit animal.
 Then take it with your child and get curious how each of you would respond now.
 Many of us have more than one feelings habit, so if you write down your responses (a, b, c, d and/or e) on a piece of paper as you go along, you will get a fuller picture of your feelings habits, which might include multiple animals.

-Note: The Feelings Habit Animal Quiz comes from The Quest for Self-Compassion Activity books, which will be available in October 2024.
+Note: The Feelings Habit Animal Quiz comes from The Mindfulness and Self-Compassion Workbooks for Kids.

 What are the 4 Feelings Habits?